 The main mission of the FCT Space Office, also known as Fundação para a Ciência e a Tecnologia, is to fully explore the benefits of the Portuguese participation in European space programs.
 The FCT Space Office monitors the participation of Portuguese academia in space programs and contributes to the maintenance of the European Space Agency and other international space organizations.
 The site provides a general overview of the organization's structure, purpose, and governing bodies.
 Related statistics and history are also archived.
 Some aspects of the site are only available in Portuguese.

-The Ministry of Agriculture, Forestry and Rural Development (MAFDR), also known as the Ministro da Agricultura, Florestas e Desenvolvimento Rural, is charged with regulating the agriculture industry.
-Its website contains information about the current minister and other head figures in the ministry, as well as recent news in the ministry.
+The Ministry of Agriculture, Forestry and Rural Development (MAFDR), also known as the Ministro da Agricultura, Florestas e Desenvolvimento Rural, regulates the agriculture industry.
+Its website contains information about the current minister and other head figures in the ministry, as well as recent news regarding the ministry.
 Although an English version of the site is available, this particular page is only available in Portuguese.
 The website is available in Portuguese as well.

 The National Communications Authority, also known as Autoridade Nacional de Comunicações (ANACOM) is responsible for the electronic and post sectors in Portugal.
 ANACOM is responsible for market regulation by promoting competition and guaranteeing network access, while also promoting technological advancements.
 ANACOM also ensures the application of laws and they deal with complaints regarding post and electronics.